To allocate enough space for an array of 10 integers (on a 64bit, Linux machine), I can use:malloc(64 * 10)malloc(10 * int)malloc(10 * sizeof(int))

 malloc(64 * 10)

 is incorrect because it allocates 640 bytes.
-This might be more than you need, or it might not be enough, depending on the size of a Knowee AI is a powerful AI-powered study tool designed to help you to solve study problem.
+This might be more than you need, or it might not be enough, depending on the size of an integer on your system.
+On a 64-bit system, an integer is typically 4 bytes, so you would only need 40 bytes to store 10 integers. -

 Similar Questions